 • Expect the unexpected.
 When you’re a parent anything can happen, so be prepared!
 Have an after school game plan lined up, but also have a backup plan in case the first plan goes wrong.

 • Check in with your child.
-They might be feeling anxious about starting a new school year and it’s your job to help them feel better about the situation.
+They might be feeling anxious about starting a new school year due to peer pressures like smoking.
+Remind them many schools are now installing vape detectors in a bid to help keep them safe.
+It’s your job to help them feel better about the situation.

 The more prepared you are, the easier the back to school period will feel.
-For further advice and any helpful recourses, contact your child’s school and the teachers will be happy to help.
+For further advice and any helpful resourses, contact your child’s school and the teachers will be happy to help.